 Key Hard Skills for Video Game Designers

-Rooted in software development, video game design can provide experience for a great number of related jobs.
+Rooted in software development, video game design can provide experience for many related jobs.
 Video game designers can advance in the field to work as supervisors, directing whole projects.
 They can also work in fields like computer programming or web development.

 Career paths for video game designers include: